Mithesh14/Movie-website/README.md

-# Movie-website
+# Movie website
-✏️This is a full functional movie website which displays the list of movies released all over the world with their posters, film name and the imdb ratings❗
+✏️This is a movie website which displays the list of movies released all over the world with their posters, film name and the imdb ratings❗

 # Project deployed at